jkoschma/genexplain-platform/docs/source/Epigenomics_new.md

-For more details on the individual output tables and tracks as well as for **visualization** of the identified composite modules in the genome browser please refer to Section 20.1.5.
+For more details on the individual output tables and tracks as well as for **visualization** of the identified composite modules in the genome browser please refer to the chapter Construct Composite modules

 The output table **Transcription factors**